 The Society Awards Subcommittee is not responsible for nominating persons for awards, but it is responsible for encouraging RSS members to nominate persons who are eligible.
-Typically there is one recipient per year for each award but there are situations wherein more than one person could receive the same award per year.
+Typically, there is one recipient per year for each award but there are situations wherein more than one person could receive the same award per year.
 The guidelines for the three excellence awards (research, instruction, and extension and public service) will permit multi-person excellence awards in cases where long-standing collaboration has been involved.
 The Society Awards Subcommittee has the discretion to move nominees, with consent from the nominator, from one category to another.
+The Society Awards Subcommittee must circulate the names of all individuals nominated for awards to the entire RSS Council at least one month prior to announcement or notification, with an invitation for council members to provide to the Ethics Committee any knowledge of behavior that violates our code of ethics.